-Recently we were at a Christmas event with our Polish colleagues and when the BIG event happened ~ when Santa started to give presents to the children ~ one of our Polish colleagues leaned over and said, “you know, in Poland Santa visits the children twice.
+We were at a Christmas event with our Polish colleagues when the BIG event happened ~ Santa arriving to give presents to the children ~ when one of our Polish colleagues leaned over and said, “you know, in Poland Santa visits the children twice.
 And he brings presents both times.”

 Twice?!
-I remember as a kid being so excited about Santa’s visit that I thought I would explode, I can only image how excited I would’ve been for two visits from Santa.
+I remember as a kid being so excited about Santa’s visit that I thought I would explode.
+I can only imagine how excited I would’ve been for two visits from Santa.
 Fortunately for my parents, in America Santa only visits once.

 When does Santa visit in Poland?